 DAY 6: OKAVANGO – MAUN

-Starting early, we begin our journey back to relative civilisation, using motorboats we wind our way through the channels to where we are reunited with our vehicle.
+Starting early, we begin our journey back to relative civilisation.
 This afternoon we arrive in the ‘tourism capital of Botswana’ – Maun.
-We will spend some time stocking up on basic supplies before we travel the short distance out to the DRIFTERS MAUN TENTED LODGE to freshen up, or splash in the pool, and enjoy a catered meal.
+We will spend some time stocking up on basic supplies, before travelling the short distance out of town to the DRIFTERS MAUN TENTED LODGE, our stop for the night.

 Meals: B L D